 Many other species of freshwater spiny crayfish are found in different river systems across Victoria

-You may not possess female spiny freshwater crayfish with eggs, or with young attached, or remove eggs from a Murray spiny freshwater crayfish.
+You must not possess female spiny freshwater crayfish with eggs, or with young attached, or remove eggs from a Murray spiny freshwater crayfish.

 You must return females in berry (carrying eggs) or carrying young to the water immediately and without further harm.